leelavg/blog/content/posts/cli-gui-tools/index.md

 On that note, I want to present tools that I use which are as per my needs and I feel you may also find some good ones to add to your tool chain even if you skim through this post.

 Entire post is divided into two sections CLI and GUI which contain programs that you invoke when needed or silently running in the background.
-As the list is on a higher side and some may require an entire blog post I'll mention one or two use-cases only. {{emoji(i=":sweat_smile:")}}
+As the list is on a higher side and some may require an entire blog post I'll mention one or two use-cases only. :sweat_smile:

-Just choosing the alphabetical order, so your discretion is needed when one tool references other which may be at the end {{emoji(i=":smile:")}}
+Just choosing the alphabetical order, so your discretion is needed when one tool references other which may be at the end :smile:

 Unlike other posts of mine, I'm keeping this blog post short and simple and you can follow respective links for knowing more.

 ## CLI Tools:

 [Ansible](https://github.com/ansible/ansible): When there are more than ~6 servers and need to run a remote command, I'll be using ansible.
-Less than 6, tmux is the way to go {{emoji(i=":wink:")}}
+Less than 6, tmux is the way to go :wink:

-[Bash](https://www.gnu.org/software/bash/): I use bash shell with very little customization and below snippet (I don't remember the source {{emoji(i=":disappointed:")}}) is worth having in your bashrc if you want to preserve you command line history
+[Bash](https://www.gnu.org/software/bash/): I use bash shell with very little customization and below snippet (I don't remember the source :disappointed:) is worth having in your bashrc if you want to preserve you command line history

 ``` sh
 KEEP=200